zenangst/Spots/README.md

 - **.index**
 Calculated value to determine the index it has inside of the spot.
 - **.title**
-This is used as a title in `UITableView` view.
+This is used as a title in table view view.
 - **.kind**
 Determines which spot should be used. `carousel`, `list`, `grid` are there by default but you can register your own.
 - **.span**
-Determines the amount of views that should fit on one row, by default it is set to zero and uses the default `UICollectionViewFlowLayout` to render `UICollectionView` based views.
+Determines the amount of views that should fit on one row, by default it is set to zero and uses the default flow layout to render collection based views.
 - **.size**
 Calculated value based on the amount of items and their combined heights.
 - **.meta**